murphygroup/cellorganizer-documentation_old/source/chapters/docker/index.rst

 	``docker pull murphylab/docker-cellorganizer:latest``

-Running this command will initiate download and pull the most recent image of cellorganizer-docker from Docker Hub down to your computer.
+Running this command will initiate the download and pull the most recent image of cellorganizer-docker from Docker Hub down to your computer.

 .. figure:: docker-pull.png
    :align: center